nova-collective/andromeda/README.md

 * The writer can mint a certain quantity of copies, certified by the blockchain network;
 * The reader can buy a certified copy from the writer, and this is equivalent to having a copy autographed by the writer;

+The philosophy behind Andromeda is to directly connect writers to people that buy a fiction in the form of NFTs because they want to read the fiction, not to create a market platform with which people invest money in NFTs artworks without even read the fiction (but this is also possible, of course).

 ## Tech stack